Budibase/website/content/blog/open-source-form-builder/index.md

 ### Design - ⭐⭐⭐⭐⭐

 The design of the builder is superior to other builders on this list.
 It's not even close.
 The outputted forms come with themes and built-in validation.
-The components are modern, and users can change fonts, sizes, spacing, add text/images/tables, and a lot more to the forms.
+The components are modern, and users can change fonts, sizes, spacing, add text/images/tables to the forms.